 (6) ERCOT shall create a DC Tie Resource to represent an equivalent generation injection to represent the flow into the ERCOT Transmission Grid from operation of DC Ties.
 The actual injection flow on the DC Tie from telemetry provided by the facility owner(s) is the DC Tie Resource output.

-(7) TSPs shall provide ERCOT with information describing all transmission Load connections on the ERCOT Transmission Grid.
-Individual Load connections may be combined, at the discretion of ERCOT, with other Load connections on the same transmission line to represent a Model Load to facilitate state estimation of Loads that do not telemeter Load measurements.
-ERCOT shall define “Model Loads”, which may be one or more combined Loads, for use in its Network Operations Model.
-A Model Load cannot be used to represent Load connections that are in different Load Zones.
+(7) Each TSP and, if applicable, Resource Entity shall provide ERCOT with the following information describing all transmission Load connections on the ERCOT Transmission Grid.
+Individual Load connections may be combined, at the discretion of ERCOT, with other Load connections on the same bus to represent a Load Point to facilitate state estimation of Loads that do not telemeter Load measurements.
+ERCOT shall define “Load Points”, which may be one or more combined Loads, for use in its Network Operations Model.
+A Load Point cannot be used to represent Load connections that are in different Load Zones.